 Google enters the keyword from your account that it deems the most relevant to the auction with the maximum bid you’ve set along with the specific ad, and this is what the user sees.

 Where your ad appears on the search results page – the Ad Rank is key to getting more clicks.

 What is Ad Rank?

 Ad rank determines your ad’s position on Google’s search results page.
-Ad rank is calculated instantly, as soon as someone does a search that triggers your ad to show up.
-Google determines Ad Rank based on two key factors, maximum bid and quality score.
+Ad rank is calculated instantly, as soon as someone does a search that triggers your ad.
+Google determines Ad Rank based on two key factors, maximum bid, and quality score.
 Here’s an equation to help you remember how ad rank works: